 During normal brain development there is a transition from proliferating and migratory progenitor cells to stationary, post-mitotic, and highly differentiated functional neurons and glial cells.
 In my doctoral training, I studied how intracellular concentrations of and permeability to chloride ions in immature cells in the brain affected their ability to proliferate and migrate.
 As an extension of this, I am interested in the mechanisms regulating appropriate proliferation, migration and integration of neurons and glial cells in both the prenatal and postnatal developing brain and how aberrations in these processes result in neurodevelopmental disabilities.
 My hypothesis is that deregulation of pre and postnatal neurogenesis is a significant contributor to the behavioral phenotypes observed in intellectual disability, epilepsy and autism.
 Obtaining a better understanding of the underlying genetic abnormalities in these disorders, will teach us about normal and abnormal development and potentially provide direction for treatment in the future.

-Eric Mallack, MD
+Eric J. Mallack, MD, MBE

-Joshua Bear, MD
+Joshua Bear, MD, MA

 2nd Year NASDA Scholars | Start Date July 1, 2016